jonwangio/Modeling-on-sparse-dense-covariates/README.md

 [e1]: http://chart.apis.google.com/chart?cht=tx&chl=acc=f(actions)
  ,where **actions** are parameterized according to the nature of the actions themselves.
 For instance, the **action** of generating point samples can be parameterized by the distribution of the sample locations.
 In this case, by saying "distribution", I need quantities such as _randomness_ and _adjacency_ (sparsity or density to separate samples).
 I also need sampling schemes such as [_blind_ or _adaptive_](https://ieeexplore.ieee.org/abstract/document/6112220) to create samples following parameterized distribution.
 For another instance, to make the point samples less ideal and more general, the **action** of adding noise to point samples can be parameterized according to how intense the noise can be.
 In this case, by saying "how intense" or "intensity", I may further constrain the idea as two quantities: _variance_(noise value is large or small) and _lengthscale_(how quickly the noise varies across space).
 However, apart from these particular cases, how many actions are expected and what are the parameters?
 It seems the **action(s)** can be arranged incrementally to render dummy datasets from ideal to general as in table below:

+Here, I identify ## major actions, which boil down hierarchically into quantities to be parameterized...

 ### 3.2 Action parameterization